E3SM-Project/polaris/docs/users_guide/quick_start.md

 (suite-overview)=

-## Test Suites
+## Suites

-Polaris includes several suites of test cases for code regressions and bit-for-bit testing, as well as simply to make it easier to run several test cases in one call.
+Polaris includes several suites of tasks for code regressions and bit-for-bit testing, as well as simply to make it easier to run several test cases in one call.
 They can be listed with: